abpframework/abp/docs/en/Getting-Started.md

 You can see the application APIs and test them here.
 Get [more info](https://swagger.io/tools/swagger-ui/) about the Swagger UI.

-> ##### Authorization for the Swagger UI
->
-> Most of the HTTP APIs require authentication & authorization.
-If you want to test authorized APIs, manually go to the `/Account/Login` page, enter `admin` as the username and `1q2w3E*` as the password to login to the application.
-Then you will be able to execute authorized APIs too.

 {{ end # UI }}

 {{ if UI == "Blazor" }}